Megan0145/TK-exercises-1-1/ComputerArchitecture/BitwiseOperations.md

+## Answers should be viewed raw - formatted funny

 # Q1: How would you perform an NOR operation between two numbers x and y if you didn’t have an NOR operator?How could you use the other bitwise operators to the same effect?

 Determine whether neither x or y is true and return the inverse of that result.